vivianmunguia/EscuelaCSharp2/README.md

 # EscuelaCSharp2
-Continuación de la escuela del curso de Fundamentos de C#
+Second part of the Fundamentos de C# course school